We invite you to join us for the Wild and Scenic Film Festival 2020 at the historic River Oaks Theatre on January 28 & 29, 2020.

 The Houston Green Film Series was launched in 2010 by a coalition of non-profit, grassroots, environmental organizations.
 The purpose of this series is to bring awareness to the environmental crisis through the visual arts by presenting films with an environmental focus to the Houston community.

-The series includes the annual screening of the Wild & Scenic Film Festival on Tour, two nights of short, inspiring, environmental films, in January; an intro to telling your environmental story with film; and Wild About Houston: A Green Film Festival featuring short, local, environmental films.
+The series includes the annual screening of the Wild & Scenic Film Festival on Tour, two nights of short, inspiring, environmental films, in January; and Wild About Houston: A Green Film Festival featuring short, local, environmental videos in October.

 Get Green Film Updates For Email Newsletters you can trust.